 The 2005 Gulf Coast hurricanes and other disasters in more recent years have clearly demonstrated that emergency planning must include provisions for household pets, service animals, and, in some cases, farm animals and livestock.
+The 2020 Labor Day Wildfires demonstrated the need for providing shelter and short-term accommodations for livestock and their owners.
 This Support Annex (SA) outlines tasks and responsibilities for protecting animals in Clackamas County during major emergencies or disasters.

-1.2 Policies and Authorities
+1.2 Policies and Agreements